JeSuisUnCaillou/visual-qrcode/README.md

 image.write("./marianne_visual_qrcode.png")
 ```

 You can also add a size parameter, in pixels.
-This size can't be smaller than the **Default  size**.
+This size can't be smaller than the **default  size**.

 ```ruby
 visual_qr_code = VisualQrcode::Qrcode.new("bonjour by 280", "spec/images/marianne.png", size: 280)